 The Sunshine Meadows sit on the Continental Divide between the provinces of Alberta and British Columbia.
 Sunshine Mountain is one of the three ski mountains in Banff National Park.
 In the summer and early fall it’s an an excellent hiking area.
 There are trails of varying lengths and difficultly, most can be done by people of any age as long as they are reasonably fit.
 Not only can you get views of some of the highest peaks in the Rocky Mountains, if you time if right you can see the meadows blanketed in wildflowers.
 Late July and early August are usually the peak of the colour display and in Autumn the larch trees show off their golden coloured needles.

 You’re likely not going to have the Sunshine Meadows to yourself, but you can’t drive directly there so the trails are not as crowded as other more accessible ones in Banff.
-Getting to the meadows requires booking a seat on a shuttle bus.
+To get to the meadows you can book a seat on the shuttle bus.
 It travels on a 5 km private access road that is not open to public vehicles.
 You could walk, but it takes 1.5 to 2 hours and is uphill through the forest.
-Taking the bus is a much better use of your time and energy, especially since you’ll want to hike higher in elevation once you get there.
+Taking the shuttle bus is a much better use of your time and energy, especially since you’ll want to hike higher in elevation once you get there.
 One of the best views is from behind the top of the Standish Chairlift.
-This does require a hike up a steep trail.
+You can hike your way up the steep trail or book a ticket on the gondola and chairlift to get there.

 If Money Is No Object You Can Have The Ultimate Experience And Isolation By Taking A Helicopter Tour